 The Planning and Zoning Commission hereby delegates its authority for certification of conservation plans to the Inland Wetlands Agency/Conservation Commission.
 The IWA/CC shall not certify the conservation plan until said plan complies with Public Act 83-388, as amended, and these regulations.
 The IWA/CC may refer said conservation plan to the North Central Conservation District for a report and/or certification.
-Any and all costs incurred for said report and/or certification from the North Central Conservation plan shall not take effect until the application's conservation plan has been certified in compliance with Public Act 83-388, as amended, by the Inland Wetlands Agency/Conservation Commission.
+Any and all costs incurred for said report and/or certification from the North Central Conservation District shall be borne by the applicant.
+Commission approval of any application requiring a conservation plan shall not take effect until the application's conservation plan has been certified in compliance with Public Act 83-388, as amended, by the Inland Wetlands Agency/Conservation Commission.